lludu/FrontEnd-Mentors.io/calculator-app-main/README.md

 Here's the breakdown so far:

 June 3rd, 2021:
-    ```1.
-Custom Bootstrap html file created to match calculator challenge
-    2. Created CSS / JS Files
+    1- Custom Bootstrap html file created to match calculator challenge 2- Created CSS / JS Files
-    3. Calculator is now styled with first CSS theme
+    3- Calculator is now styled with first CSS theme
       a.
 Need to figure out how to create a theme switcher slider
       b.
 How to implement more themes
       c. https://codepen.io/michellebarker/pen/GzzrGJ has a good theme switcher, however its only 2. how can I make it three?
-    4. JS is now detecting keystrokes on the numpad (on the keyboard) and changing the innerHTML of the output window, however they are not concatenated.```
+    4- JS is now detecting keystrokes on the numpad (on the keyboard) and changing the innerHTML of the output window, however they are not concatenated.

 ## The challenge

-Your challenge is to build out this calculator app and get it looking as close to the design as possible.
+The challenge is to build out this calculator app and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
+Can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:
+The users should be able to:

 - See the size of the elements adjust based on their device's screen size
 - Perform mathematical operations like addition, subtraction, multiplication, and division